osg-htc/docs/docs/common/registration.md

     i.e. all resources associated with a specific computing cluster.
     Multi-resource downtimes are easiest to declare across a resource group.
     Production and testing resources must be placed into separate resource groups.
--   **Resource**: A host that provides services, e.g. Compute Entrypoints, storage endpoints, or perfSonar hosts.
+-   **Resource**: A host that provides services, e.g. Compute Entrypoints, storage endpoints, or perfSONAR hosts.

 Throughout this document, you will be asked to substitute your own facility, site, resource group, and resource names when registering with the OSG.